 - The borrowed history button will bring up the borrowed history for the selected entry.
 This history is based on the information from the Borrowed By field.
 It can also be manually edited to add or delete borrowers.

 - The print button brings up the print dialogue to print out the selected collection.

 - The URL button opens the website listed in the URL field of the entry.
 Usually this is the site where the original information for the entry came from.
-If the entry doesn't have a URL, use the 'Update from >' menu command under the Movie menu or the little gear button in the Edit window to do an advanced search for the movie and create a link to the entry on the selected site.
+If the entry doesn't have a URL, use the 'Update from >' menu command under the Book menu or the little gear button in the Edit window to do an advanced search for the book and create a link to the entry on the selected site.

 - If an entry has a movie file linked to it, the play button will start playing that movie.
 To link a movie, drag the item to be linked over the details view of the entry.
-Movies will play in whatever program you have selected in the Finder.
-If you want to set VLC as your default player, take a look at the Tips & Tricks for working with Gamepedia.

 To add a new entry

 To add a new entry manually